river-now/river/internal/site/backend/__static/markdown/blog/vercel-skew-protection.md

-Further, on route data revalidations, River will include the `VERCEL_DEPLOYMENT_ID` as a search param to the request URL (with a search param key of `dpl`), so that the revalidation cycle is also processed by a deployment that matches the current client.
-If a redirect happens to occur at this point, then that's a great opportunity for a hard reload, and so that's exactly what River does.
+Further, on route data revalidations, River will include the `VERCEL_DEPLOYMENT_ID` as a search param to the request URL (with a search param key of `dpl`), so that the revalidation cycle is also handled by a Vercel deployment that matches the current client.
+If a redirect happens to occur at this point, then that's a great opportunity for a hard reload (and that's exactly what River does).

-This selective use of Vercel's Skew Protection by River prevents the most disruptive reloads (during background operations), while still allowing most requests to succeed (even from outdated clients), all while still allowing the app to upgrade itself via a hard reload at the earliest non-jarring opportunity.
+This selective use of Vercel's Skew Protection by River prevents the most disruptive reloads (_e.g._, during background operations), while still allowing most user requests to succeed (even from outdated clients), all while still allowing the app to upgrade itself via a hard reload at the earliest non-jarring opportunity.

-In other words, the vast majority of users will experience zero errors and zero flow-disrupting reloads or notifications.
+In other words, the vast majority of users will experience zero errors and zero flow-disrupting reloads or notifications while they use your application, even across incompatible deployments.

 ---